These modern additions to traditional homes do a lot more than just add space

 Architect Drew Mandel characterized the addition as an “elaborated bay window,” owing to its modest addition of space.
 But what a window, and what a view!
 Situated on the edge of the prehistoric Lake Iroquois – a long-since receded glacial lake that left its imprint on Toronto’s physical geography – the upper storey now enjoys a panorama of the city.
 Read about it here.

 The client wanted something museum-like, so architects Kevin Bridgman and Paulo Rocha, now of KPMB, took inspiration from – where else? – a museum.
-With reference to the Gardiner Museum’s viewfinder form, the pair built an addition in aluminum and glass at the rear of the 1940s home, doubling its space while preserving its heritage appeal.
+With reference to the Gardiner Museum’s viewfinder form, the pair built a modern addition in aluminum and glass at the rear of the 1940s home, doubling its space while preserving its heritage appeal.
 Read more about it here.

 Draughty and underperforming, the Casa Loma Edwardian’s existing addition wasn’t pulling its weight.
 Rather than try to update it, large [medium] design office was brought in to start over.
-The result: an angular, black wood-clad extension that radically altered the home’s existing program.
+The result: an angular, black wood-clad modern extension that radically altered the home’s existing program.
 Read about it here.